Welcome to Fool School!

 Enter Fool School, The Motley Fool’s financial literacy project, founded in 2017 by Motley Fool co-founder David Gardner.
 We host free, interactive group financial literacy workshops on-site at Fool HQ in Alexandria, Virginia, for students in grades K-12.
 All classes are taught by Motley Fool employees, trained on communicating financial concepts in an age-appropriate manner — everything from where money comes from, to how to research stocks to invest in.
 Learn more about the kinds of classes we offer, and contact us about scheduling a workshop for your students.

-Fool School is a volunteer-driven team effort, created and supported by many Motley Fool employees.
+Fool School is a fully-volunteer initiative, hosted by Motley Fool employees.
 We are particularly grateful for the support of the following Fools:

 Co-Founder and Chief Rule Breaker, The Motley Fool